jake-pauls/surf/README.md

 </p>

 ## Setup
-Not going to lie, setting this project up is dense.
+Setting this project up manually is quite dense.
 I've tried to abstract as much of it away as possible but some caveats and hiccups will remain.

-The setup below uses a simple set of custom python scripts to run the build commands I've set out for each project.
-For project-specific compilation/execution steps not explicitly covered by those scripts, please refer to each sub-project's respective README.
+The setup below uses a simple set of custom python scripts to run the build commands I've set out for each package (interpreter, api, and client app).
+For package-specific compilation/execution steps not explicitly covered by those scripts, please refer to each folder's respective README.

 Note that at the moment there is only support for running this in a **Windows** environment, with the server running on **MinGW** in **Cygwin** and the client running through **MSVC**.